avid00/Basic-Galaxy-Morphology-CNN/README.md

 ## Acknowledgments
 - The **[astroNN library](https://github.com/henrysky/astroNN)** for making datasets and tools accessible.
 - The developers of the **Galaxy10 dataset** for contributing to open research in astrophysics.

----

-Feel free to modify the sections based on specific adjustments or results from your implementation!